Stela (video game)

 Stela is a puzzle adventure-platform video game developed and published by SkyBox Labs.
-It was released on 17 October 2019 for iOS and Xbox One and for Microsoft Windows and Nintendo Switch on 13 March 2020.The game was delisted from Steam on 20 January 2023.
+It was released on 17 October 2019 for iOS through Apple Arcade and Xbox One and for Microsoft Windows and Nintendo Switch on 13 March 2020.
+The game was delisted from Steam on 20 January 2023.

 Plot and gameplay

 Stela revolves around a young woman that is witnessing the final days of a mysterious ancient world.

 The environment can be manipulated in order to solve puzzles or go past dangerous creatures.

 Reception

 Stela received a mixed rating of 71 on Metacritic for Xbox One, a 5 rating on Gamereactor, and 4.5 rating on TouchArcade.